phnk/system_performance_analysis/README.md

 The course is divided into three different phases.
 Firstly, watch pre-recorded lectures.
 Secondly, a demonstration of selected performance analysis tool and/or proof on concept.
 This perferebly related to ones research.
 Lastly, a review and presentation of a selected research paper on the topic of performance analysis.

 The repo is structured as the following:
-`/notes` contains notes for each pre-recorder lecture `/seminar_notes` contains notes for the given seminars within the course `/project` contains all files for the project in the course.
+`/notes` contains notes for each pre-recorder lecture.
+`/seminar_notes` contains notes for the given seminars within the course.
+`/project` contains all files for the project in the course.